publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s104.md

         The amounts made available under paragraph (1) shall remain available until expended.

-    (b)  __Division of State Apportionments Among Programs__  __.—__
+    (b)  __Division Among Programs of State’s Share of Base Apportionment__  __.—__

-    The Secretary shall distribute the amount apportioned to a State for a fiscal year under subsection (c) among the national highway performance program, the surface transportation program, the highway safety improvement program, and the congestion mitigation and air quality improvement program, and to carry out section 134 as follows:
+    The Secretary shall distribute the amount of the base apportionment apportioned to a State for a fiscal year under subsection (c) among the national highway performance program, the surface transportation block grant program, the highway safety improvement program, the congestion mitigation and air quality improvement program, the national highway freight program, and to carry out section 134 as follows:

         (1)  __National highway performance program__  __.—__

-        For the national highway performance program, 63.7 percent of the amount remaining after distributing amounts under paragraphs (4) and (5).
+        For the national highway performance program, 63.7 percent of the amount remaining after distributing amounts under paragraphs (4), (5), and (6).

-        (2)  __Surface transportation program__  __.—__
+        (2)  __Surface transportation block grant program__  __.—__

-        For the surface transportation program, 29.3 percent of the amount remaining after distributing amounts under paragraphs (4) and (5).
+        For the surface transportation block grant program, 29.3 percent of the amount remaining after distributing amounts under paragraphs (4), (5), and (6).

         (3)  __Highway safety improvement program__  __.—__

-        For the highway safety improvement program, 7 percent of the amount remaining after distributing amounts under paragraphs (4) and (5).
+        For the highway safety improvement program, 7 percent of the amount remaining after distributing amounts under paragraphs (4), (5), and (6).

         (4)  __Congestion mitigation and air quality improvement program__  __.—__

-        For the congestion mitigation and air quality improvement program, an amount determined by multiplying the amount determined for the State under subsection (c) by the proportion that—
+        For the congestion mitigation and air quality improvement program, an amount determined by multiplying the amount of the base apportionment remaining for the State under subsection (c) after making the set aside in accordance with paragraph (5) by the proportion that—

             (A) the amount apportioned to the State for the congestion mitigation and air quality improvement program for fiscal year 2009; bears to

             (B) the total amount of funds apportioned to the State for that fiscal year for the programs referred to in section 105(a)(2) (except for the high priority projects program referred to in section 105(a)(2)(H)), as in effect on the day before the date of enactment of the MAP–21.

+        (5) __National highway freight program.—__

+            (A)  __In general__  __.—__

+            For the national highway freight program under section 167, the Secretary shall set aside from the base apportionment determined for a State under subsection (c) an amount determined for the State under subparagraphs (B) and (C).

+            (B)  __Total amount__  __.—__

+            The total amount set aside for the national highway freight program for all States shall be—

+                (i) $1,150,000,000 for fiscal year 2016;

+                (ii) $1,100,000,000 for fiscal year 2017;

+                (iii) $1,200,000,000 for fiscal year 2018;

+                (iv) $1,350,000,000 for fiscal year 2019; and

+                (v) $1,500,000,000 for fiscal year 2020.

+            (C)  __State share__  __.—__

+            For each fiscal year, the Secretary shall distribute among the States the total set-aside amount for the national highway freight program under subparagraph (B) so that each State receives the amount equal to the proportion that—

+                (i) the total base apportionment determined for the State under subsection (c); bears to

+                (ii) the total base apportionments for all States under subsection (c).

+            (D)  __Metropolitan planning__  __.—__

+            Of the amount set aside under this paragraph for a State, the Secretary shall use to carry out section 134 an amount determined by multiplying the set-aside amount by the proportion that—

+                (i) the amount apportioned to the State to carry out section 134 for fiscal year 2009; bears to

+                (ii) the total amount of funds apportioned to the State for that fiscal year for the programs referred to in section 105(a)(2) (except for the high priority projects program referred to in section 105(a)(2)(H)), as in effect on the day before the date of enactment of MAP–21 ([Public Law 112–141][/us/pl/112/141]; [126 Stat.
+405][/us/stat/126/405]).

-        (5)  __Metropolitan planning__  __.—__
+        (6)  __Metropolitan planning__  __.—__

-        To carry out section 134, an amount determined by multiplying the amount determined for the State under subsection (c) by the proportion that—
+        To carry out section 134, an amount determined by multiplying the amount of the base apportionment remaining for a State under subsection (c) after making the set aside in accordance with paragraph (5) by the proportion that—

             (A) the amount apportioned to the State to carry out section 134 for fiscal year 2009; bears to

             (B) the total amount of funds apportioned to the State for that fiscal year for the programs referred to in section 105(a)(2) (except for the high priority projects program referred to in section 105(a)(2)(H)), as in effect on the day before the date of enactment of the MAP–21.

-    (c)  __Calculation of State Amounts__  __.—__
+    (c) __Calculation of Amounts.—__

-        (1)  __For fiscal year 2013__  __.—__

-            (A)  __Calculation of amount__  __.—__

-            For fiscal year 2013, the amount for each State of combined apportionments for the national highway performance program under section 119, the surface transportation program under section 133, the highway safety improvement program under section 148, the congestion mitigation and air quality improvement program under section 149, and to carry out section 134 shall be equal to the combined amount of apportionments that the State received for fiscal year 2012.

-            (B)  __State apportionment__  __.—__

-            On October 1 of such fiscal year, the Secretary shall apportion the sum authorized to be appropriated for expenditure on the national highway performance program under section 119, the surface transportation program under section 133, the highway safety improvement program under section 148, the congestion mitigation and air quality improvement program under section 149, and to carry out section 134 in accordance with subparagraph (A).

-        (2)  __For fiscal year 2014__  __.—__

-            (A)  __State share__  __.—__
+        (1)  __State share__  __.—__

-            For fiscal year 2014, the amount for each State of combined apportionments for the national highway performance program under section 119, the surface transportation program under section 133, the highway safety improvement program under section 148, the congestion mitigation and air quality improvement program under section 149, and to carry out section 134 shall be determined as follows:
+        For each of fiscal years 2016 through 2020, the amount for each State shall be determined as follows:

-                (i)  __Initial amount__  __.—__
+            (A)  __Initial amounts__  __.—__

+            The initial amounts for each State shall be determined by multiplying—

+                (i)

+                 each of—

+                    (I) the base apportionment;

+                    (II) supplemental funds reserved under subsection (h)(1) for the national highway performance program; and

+                    (III) supplemental funds reserved under subsection (h)(2) for the surface transportation block grant program; by

+                (ii)

-                The initial amount for each State shall be determined by multiplying the total amount available for apportionment by the share for each State which shall be equal to the proportion that—
+                 the share for each State, which shall be equal to the proportion that—

-                    (I) the amount of apportionments that the State received for fiscal year 2012; bears to
+                    (I) the amount of apportionments that the State received for fiscal year 2015; bears to

                     (II) the amount of those apportionments received by all States for that fiscal year.

-                (ii)  __Adjustments to amounts__  __.—__
+            (B)  __Adjustments to amounts__  __.—__

-                The initial amounts resulting from the calculation under clause (i) shall be adjusted to ensure that, for each State, the amount of combined apportionments for the programs shall not be less than 95 percent of the estimated tax payments attributable to highway users in the State paid into the Highway Trust Fund (other than the Mass Transit Account) in the most recent fiscal year for which data are available.
+            The initial amounts resulting from the calculation under subparagraph (A) shall be adjusted to ensure that each State receives an aggregate apportionment equal to at least 95 percent of the estimated tax payments attributable to highway users in the State paid into the Highway Trust Fund (other than the Mass Transit Account) in the most recent fiscal year for which data are available.

-            (B)  __State apportionment__  __.—__
+        (2)  __State apportionment__  __.—__

-            On October 1 of such fiscal year, the Secretary shall apportion the sum authorized to be appropriated for expenditure on the national highway performance program under section 119, the surface transportation program under section 133, the highway safety improvement program under section 148, the congestion mitigation and air quality improvement program under section 149, and to carry out section 134 in accordance with subparagraph (A).
+        On October 1 of fiscal years 2016 through 2020, the Secretary shall apportion the sums authorized to be appropriated for expenditure on the national highway performance program under section 119, the surface transportation block grant program under section 133, the highway safety improvement program under section 148, the congestion mitigation and air quality improvement program under section 149, the national highway freight program under section 167, and to carry out section 134 in accordance with paragraph (1).

     (d)  __Metropolitan Planning__  __.—__